hellloxiaotian/hellloxiaotian.github.io/index.md

 Guest Editor of the Special Journal of Mathematics about the Special Issue on Method and application of machine learning

+Guest editor of the Special Journal of Eletronics

 Guest editor of the Special Journal of Frontiers in Signal Processing

+Worksop Chair of International Conference on Machine Learning, Cloud Computing and Intelligent Mining (MLCCIM 2022)

+Workshop Chair of International Conference on Computer, Big Data and Artificial Intelligence 2021 (ICCBDAI 2021)

  The 5rd Conference on Artificial Intelligence Technology (ACAIT 2021) PC

+IEEE International Conference on Progress in Informationcis and Computing (PIC 2021) PC

 The 19th IEEE International Conference on Dependable, Autonomic and  Secure Computing (IEEE DASC 2021) Program committee member